os-climate/sostrades-dev-tools/docs/source/user_manual.md

 The data section contains for each node its variables in 3 different tabs :

-- Numerical parameters : If the node contains a model a section numerical parameters hosts all numerical values needed to set the model.
-For complex study with MDA or MDO, numerical parameters are stores in this tab.
+- Numerical parameters : If the node contains a model, a section "numerical parameters" hosts all numerical values needed to set the model.
+For complex study with MDA or MDO, numerical parameters are stored in this tab.
 - Input and output parameters/variables: in this example at the Population node: <br>
 ![](images/platform_study/study_workspace/data/input_output_data.png)